Cooking Gorgeous

 Pour the lukewarm water, yeast, and half of the flour into a large bowl.
 Mix everything together, cover the bowl, and leave it to rest in a warm place for 30 minutes.

-Flour, yeast and water are mixed in a bowl.
+Flour, yeast and water mixed in a bowl.

 Add 2 teaspoons of melted ghee or butter and rub it over the dough.
 Gently squeeze the dough a few times, then cover the bowl with cling film or a clean, damp kitchen cloth.
 Leave it to rise for another 15 minutes.

-Melted ghee is rubbed on the dough and let it rise.
+Melted ghee rubbed over the naan dough before it rises.

 Mix the melted butter, honey, cream, sultanas, flaked almonds, and desiccated coconut in a bowl.
 The mixture should hold together lightly, but doesn’t need to be completely smooth.
-This simple filling gives the naan its sweet, nutty flavour.
+If it looks dry and crumbly, add another teaspoon of cream.
+A crumbly filling is the thing most likely to tear the dough when you roll it out.

 If the sultanas are very dry, you can soak them in a little warm water for a few minutes, then drain them well before mixing.
 This makes the filling softer and stops it from feeling too dry inside the naan.